gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 ## The Bad

+** mantra like advice with no compromise, overuse of everything is bad**

+> Water is healthy but too much and you can drown in it.
+Small functions are
+> healthy but too many and you can get lost.

 Alas, this book is not perfect and it has flaws.
 Flaws surface, especially when there are million readers.